clockknock/EthereumWallet/README_EN.md

 ### Ethereum Wallet for Rinkeby
-Simple but workful wallet for Rinkeby testnet.
+Simple but workful wallet for Ethereum.
 Welcome to start. base on web3js+React.js.
 Good example for beginer.

 #### Quick Start